 - Spend time observing your own energy rhythms and practice taking breaks when you notice the signs of an energy shift.

-- Consider gifted-specific coaching or mentoring with us if you'd like help in learning to better work with your own energy rhythms to increase your capacity for self-care, productivity, mental clarity and effectiveness.
+- Consider gifted-specific coaching with us if you'd like help in learning to better work with your own energy rhythms to increase your capacity for self-care, productivity, mental clarity and effectiveness.

 - Learn more about your unique cognitive profile and potential via a giftedness assessment with us.